 Length

-The ideal length of a pair of men’s hiking shorts depends on the height of the user, his personal preference, expected weather conditions, and the abundance of lush vegetation.
-Each of these factors can play a significant role in the user’s perception of comfort.
-Traditionally, the inseam (which is the length from the crotch to the lower edge of the shorts) of men’s shorts for hiking is in the 8-12 inch range.
 Common short lengths are 8″, 9″, 10″, 11″, and 12″.
 Generally, shorter inseam length (like 8″, 9″) permits increased mobility and range of motion (keep in mind that too short can lead to thigh chafing).
 Longer inseam lengths (like 11″, 12″) allow for placing more and deeper pockets.
 That’s why many cargo hiking shorts typically come at one of these two lengths.
 We prefer low and mid-rise shorts (8″-10″) for most conditions and environments but certainly, there are some great 12-inch designs such as the KUHL Renegade Cargo Shorts.

 Breathability

 Many outdoorsmen prefer to wear shorts because of the better ventilation they provide compared to pants.
 Of course, this is mainly due to the idiosyncrasies of shorts design (primarily the shorter inseam length; the presence of mesh-lined pockets adds to the air permeability of the garment) as their inherent breathability allows more air to pass through them.
 However, other things contribute substantially to the venting abilities of a pair of shorts too – material, fabric weight, and weave density.
-This way, (unwaxed) lightweight designs with a shorter inseam and looser weave are strong candidates for warm weather hiking because of the increased airflow – a key for having a cool, dry, and comfortable experience during moderate to high-intensity activities.
+This way, (unwaxed) lightweight designs with a shorter inseam and looser weave are strong candidates for warm-weather hiking because of the increased airflow – a key for having a cool, dry, and comfortable experience during moderate to high-intensity activities.

 Functionality and comfort